 You’ll also pay a transaction fee every time you accept a payment.
 If you tend to process a lot of payments, you might want to check out Chase Performance Business, which comes with up to 250 free transactions per month.

 As an added incentive, Chase is offering the best sign-up bonus that you’re likely to find for any business account.
-At the moment, you can get an extra $400 when you sign up for a new Business Complete account.
+At the moment, you can get an extra $300 when you sign up for a new Business Complete account and complete qualifying activities.

 5. NorthOne: Best for Budgeting